prapin/LuaClassBasedCall/README.md

 As introduced earlier, `Lua` class has 4 different methods for performing a call to Lua.

-*  `UCall`: performs an unprotected Lua call, like lua_call API function.
+*  `UCall`: performs an unprotected Lua call, like `lua_call` API function.
 Lua will panic in case of errors, except if run under a protected environment.
-*  `PCall`: does a protected call, using lua_pcall function.
+*  `PCall`: does a protected call, using `lua_pcall` function.
 That interface has a string return type, returning either `NULL` when no error happens, or the error message including the stack trace when a Lua compile-time or run-time occurs.
 *  `ECall`: calls Lua and throws exceptions in case of errors.
 You will need to catch `ErrorT<C>` objects to handle error messages.
-*  `TCall`: has an alternate syntax inspired from luabind::call_function.
-In this variant, inputs aruguments are simply placed after the code snippet, without the Inputs constructor.
-There are no Outputs arguments, instead one (or zero) output result is directly returned by the function.
+*  `TCall`: has an alternate syntax inspired from `luabind::call_function`.
+In this variant, inputs aruguments are simply placed after the code snippet, without the `Inputs` constructor.
+There are no `Outputs` arguments, instead one (or zero) output result is directly returned by the function.
 You have to specify the template return type.
-            TCall also throws an exception in case of errors.
+            `TCall` also throws an exception in case of errors.

 ### Code footprint